pratim808/smol-course/README.md

 # Download the configuration file
 wget https://github.com/milvus-io/milvus/releases/download/v2.5.10/milvus-standalone-docker-compose.yml -O docker-compose.yml

+4. Set Up Docker Containers
+Install Milvus
+To install Milvus, follow these steps:

-# Start Milvus
+Start Milvus using Docker Compose:

 sudo docker compose up -d

 Note:

-If you failed to run the above command, please check whether your system has Docker Compose V1 installed.
-If this is the case, you are advised to migrate to Docker Compose V2.
+If you fail to run the above command, check whether your system has Docker Compose V1 installed.
+If so, you are advised to migrate to Docker Compose V2.
 If you encounter any issues pulling the image, contact community@zilliz.com with details about the problem for support.

-After starting up Milvus:
+After starting Milvus:

 Containers named milvus-standalone, milvus-minio, and milvus-etcd are up.
 The milvus-etcd container does not expose any ports to the host and maps its data to volumes/etcd in the current folder.
 The milvus-minio container serves ports 9090 and 9091 locally with the default authentication credentials and maps its data to volumes/minio in the current folder.
-The milvus-standalone container serves ports 19530 locally with the default settings and maps its data to volumes/milvus in the current folder.
+The milvus-standalone container serves port 19530 locally with the default settings and maps its data to volumes/milvus in the current folder.

-You can check if the containers are up and running using: sudo docker-compose ps
+To check if the containers are up and running, use: sudo docker-compose ps

-You can also access Milvus WebUI at http://127.0.0.1:9091/webui/ to learn more about your Milvus instance.
+You can also access the Milvus WebUI at http://127.0.0.1:9091/webui/ to learn more about your Milvus instance.
 Install Phoenix
 There are two ways to install Phoenix:
 Option 1: Simple Docker Container

 Pull the Phoenix image:

 docker pull arizephoenix/phoenix

 Run the Phoenix container:

 docker run -p 6006:6006 -p 4317:4317 -i -t arizephoenix/phoenix:latest

 After installation, you can access Phoenix at http://0.0.0.0:6006.
-Option 2: Using Docker Compose (Recommended for Production) Create a phoenix-compose.yaml file:
+Option 2: Using Docker Compose (Recommended for Production)

+Create a phoenix-compose.yaml file with the following content:

 services:
   phoenix:
     image: arizephoenix/phoenix:latest